 Whether Mondelez wants to admit it, there’s actually evidence to support the fact that the cookie is black.
 And it comes down to how the cocoa in the cookie is processed.
 The ingredients of a standard Oreo give us a clue: “cocoa (processed with alkali).”

-Chocolate comes from cacao beans, and If you’ve ever bought raw cacao powder in the grocery store (aka cold-pressed, unroasted cacao beans), it certainly looks brown.
+Chocolate comes from cacao beans, and if you’ve ever bought raw cacao powder in the grocery store (aka cold-pressed, unroasted cacao beans), it certainly looks brown.
 But Oreo doesn’t have any of that fancy cacao!
 It has cocoa, which is raw cacao that’s been roasted at high temperatures.
-It’s also been processed with alkali like the label says, which as Food Crumbles explains, results in a reduction of the cocoa’s bitterness and it changes its color.
+It’s also been processed with alkali like the label says, which, as Food Crumbles explains, results in a reduction of the cocoa’s bitterness and changes its color.

-“Alkalization darkens the colour of cocoa powder,” the site says.
+“Alkalization darkens the color of cocoa powder,” the site says.

 A ha!
 That means the cocoa has a browner shade in an unprocessed form and gets closer to black after it goes through alkalization.

-While Mondelez doesn’t want to say that Oreo cookies are black or brown, science seems to lean towards the “cookie is black” side.
+While Mondelez doesn’t want to say that Oreo cookies are black or brown, science seems to lean toward the “cookie is black” side.

-But we can’t tell you what you see… though if you think it’s brown, you’re wrong, Yanny.
+I can’t tell what you see when you look at an Oreo cookie, but if you think it’s brown, you’re wrong, Yanny.
 You too, Laurel.